What is a spaceship?

 Multilayer Shell properties

 It is important to note that BEAM’s restraint layer is made from Vectran, which is five times stronger than steel and ten times stronger than aluminium while being half as dense (1400 kg/m³) as aluminium.
-If made purely from Vectran, the 5000-m³ von Braun wheel would weigh 7000 tons — this means one such spaceship would require 70 Starship launches.
-But the multilayer is a far more optimised material.
+If made purely from Vectran, the 5000-m³ von Braun wheel would weigh 7000 tons; this translates to 70 Starship launches!
+But the multilayer shells developed so far are a more optimised material.
 Further, as Vectran’s density is lower than either of the metals, it’s easy to see that a spaceship made from it would always be lighter than a comparable metallic one.

-While I have not yet found much other public data on these systems, what we can say is that a next-generation multilayer inflatable design must be developed such that it can fit in one Starship launch.
-I frame this as the first materials challenge.
+Though much other public data on these systems cannot be found, I suspect a next-generation multilayer inflatable design must be developed to can fit in one Starship launch.
+I identify this materials aspect as the first challenge.

 It is also important for us to consider packaging properties in the deflated state.
-If we assume BEAM packs as a cylinder when deflated (these cylindrical dimensions are public), its packed density is 157 kg/m³.
-TransHAB is even more impressive at a packaged density of 122 kg/m³.
-From these, we can determine their compression ratios, the ratio of pressurised to unpressurised volumes, for BEAM and TransHab as 1.78 and 3.12, respectively.
-So, the Ideal Spaceship would need an improved packaging density, which is a second challenge.
+If we assume BEAM packs as a cylinder when deflated (these cylindrical dimensions are public), its packed density works out to 157 kg/m³.
+TransHAB’s theoretical packaged density of 122 kg/m³ is even more impressive.
+From these, we can determine their compression ratios — the ratio of pressurised to unpressurised volumes — for BEAM and TransHab as 1.78 and 3.12, respectively.
+So, the Ideal Spaceship should aim for an even more improved packaging density — this is identified as a second challenge.

 Restraint Layer properties

-The restraint layer bears the loads and stresses of inflation and is thus the main load-bearing layer of the multilayer shell.
-The chart below shows various shell designs of varying scales; to the left we start with simpler single-layer bladders (small, low-load applications, e.g., blimps and basketballs) in the blue region and work our way towards the higher pressure systems that require restraint layers.
-The green region represents a broadcloth restraint layer that is coated or contains a separate bladder to act as a combined restraint with bladder layer; it is meant for slightly higher pressures than single layers, e.g., blimps and basketballs.
-Then, we come to the specific space applications.
+The restraint layer is the main load-bearing layer of the multilayer shell on account of the post-inflation loads and stresses.
+The chart below shows different shell designs at varying scales.
+In the blue region to the left are simple single-layer bladders with lower loads (e.g., balloons, beachballs).
+The chart progresses onto higher pressure systems needing restraint layers.
+The first is the green region which has a broadcloth restraint layer that is either coated or contains a separate bladder to act as a combined restraint with bladder layer (e.g., blimps, basketballs).

-From a weave perspective, the authors state that NASA JSC designs fall within this yellow region, the tight webbing category; it is composed of high-strength webbings woven together in a tight basket weave pattern in the axial and hoop directions of the module.
-They also say that Bigelow Aerospace patented a restraint layer “made of hoop webbings that are abutting and sewn end-to-end lengthwise, which reduces the potential stress points on a strap weave.
-With this design, there are also fewer longitudinal, or axial, straps, which reduces the overall weight of the module”.
+From a weave perspective, the authors state that NASA JSC’s designs fall within the tight webbing category; here, high-strength webbings are woven in a tight basket weave pattern in the axial and hoop directions of the module.
+The authors further state that Bigelow Aerospace patented another restraint layer design, which results in a lighter habitation module with fewer longitudinal, or axial, straps.
+This restraint layer is “made of hoop webbings that are abutting and sewn end-to-end lengthwise, which reduces the potential stress points on a strap weave”.I need to learn what this means.

-I believe both challenges might be feasible with AI.
-Specifically, I believe AI-led materials discovery and novel restraint layer weave pattern designs will be crucial in identifying promising solutions to large inflatable shell structures.
+I believe both challenges might be feasibly addressed computationally.
+Specifically, I believe AI-led materials discovery and novel restraint layer weave pattern designs could help identify promising solutions to large inflatable shell structures.

 MMOD layer

-The ideal spaceship’s chosen orbit would most likely also be LEO — to take maximal mass to orbit using Starship’s current specs — which makes me believe that there may be a need for in-orbit assembly of Whipple Shield panels for MMOD around the restraint layer.
-This might be actually doable with existing robotics but would need clever structural design for robot locomotion — the benefit here would be that we might be able to actually invent a new inflatable material independent of its MMOD shielding that can be used across various orbits while creating modular MMOD shielding onto this structure.
-The counter-argument here though is that we would need to integrate hard-points onto the fabric which might not be straightforward.
+The Ideal Spaceship’s chosen orbit would most likely be LEO — to take maximal mass to orbit in a single Starship — which makes me believe that there may be a need for such in-orbit assembly of Whipple shield panels for MMOD around the restraint layer.
+This might be achievable with the current state of robotics but would still need clever mission architectures and structural design for robot locomotion — another benefit here is that we might invent a new inflatable material (independent of MMOD shielding) that can be used in other environments or in other orbits with lesser debris.
+The counter-argument to this is that we would need to integrate hard-points onto the fabric for attaching the MMOD protection panels which might not be straightforward.
+This leads to the fifth (and for now last) challenge.

 Conclusion

 These aren’t just technical hurdles — they’re invitations.
-The next wave of spaceship engineers will decide whether humanity’s future in orbit remains cramped in tin cans or unfolds in vast, city-sized habitats.
+The next wave of spaceship engineers can decide whether humanity’s future in orbit remains cramped in tin cans or grows into vast, city-sized habitats.

 References and Further Readings